spenserlaier/home-server/README.md

 InvoiceShelf has passed customer/invoice/PDF generation, persistence, coherent off-host backup, isolated Kopia restoration, and recovered-artifact validation.
-The narrow Invoice Ninja migration is imported and its customer, invoice, line item, payment, and status counts reconcile.
-A post-migration PDF spot check and fresh backup remain before retiring the old instance.
-Pi-hole, operational hardening, remote access, and secondary services are also intentionally deferred.
+The narrow Invoice Ninja migration is reconciled, representative PDFs and totals have been validated, and a fresh post-migration backup has succeeded.
+InvoiceShelf is in live use while Invoice Ninja remains available as a fallback.
+The next milestone is a small operational-safety pass followed by staged Pi-hole migration.
+Remote access and secondary services remain intentionally deferred.

 ## Development checks